forter/security-101-for-saas-startups/security.md

 ### Phishing emails, porn and torrents are the devil in disguise

 * Employees would probably use their work laptop at home for their personal needs.
 That's fine.
 Nevertheless, from day one, explain your employees not to use it for torrents downloads or porn or any other shady website.
-Ask them to buy a 2nd hand laptop for that kind of stuff.
+Ask them to buy a second hand laptop for that kind of stuff.

 * If you got hacked it would most likely start with an employee clicking a link in a phishing email.
 As one of your fun startup activities play [phishing quiz](https://www.google.com/search?q=Phishing+Quiz).